-17.1.6 Minutes of Meetings, if maintained in loose-leaf form, shall be bound periodically depending on the size and volume.
+17.1.6 Minutes of Meetings, if maintained in loose-leaf form, shall be bound periodically at least once in every three years.

 Maintenance of Minutes in loose-leaf form is not specifically provided under the Act.
 However, MCA has issued clarifications supporting the contention that Minutes kept in a loose-leaf form can be said to be in accordance with the provisions of the Act.